 Top Use Cases for OT Endpoint Sensors

 Passive network monitoring is the standard for industrial environments.
 But there will always be dozens of scenarios where adding a network sensor isn’t feasible.
-Network sensors are cyber workhouses, but implementation is labor intensive and requires planned downtime.
+Network sensors are cyber workhorses, but implementation is labor intensive and requires planned downtime.
 Remote collectors and smart polling can help cover hard-to-reach and unmanned locations, but nothing is better than endpoint detection.

 Here are common situations where endpoint detection makes the most sense.